Staff Bios & Lay Leadership Roster

 Office Coordinator

+I was raised on a small farm in Lancaster County.
+I have Anabaptist roots, growing up attending a Brethren church.
 In elementary through high school, I always seemed to gravitate towards people who just so happened to go to CMCL.
 While I did not regularly attend CMCL, I became familiar with its people and progressive mission.
 I am so excited to be a part of this wonderful community through this administrative role.
+While my job is primarily administrative duties, I am also a painter and graphic designer, so I love adding a creative touch to different projects that come my way.